Integrate TiDB Cloud Serverless Branching (Beta) with GitHub

 Before the integration, make sure that you have the following:

-1. In the TiDB Cloud console, navigate to the Clusters page of your project, and then click the name of your target TiDB Serverless cluster to go to its overview page.
+1. In the TiDB Cloud console, navigate to the Clusters page of your project, and then click the name of your target TiDB Cloud Serverless cluster to go to its overview page.

 2. Click Branches in the left navigation pane.